There are usually a number of different soil layers underneath a house.

 We fix foundation settlement issues by installing steel foundation piers.
 These piers will extend beneath the foundation, contacting strong supporting soils that will permanently stabilize your structure.

-At The Foundation Guys, we solve foundation settlement issues of all kinds!
+At The Foundation Guys Inc., we solve foundation settlement issues of all kinds!
 Call us for a free foundation inspection and foundation settlement repair quote today!

-We serve Gloucester, Ottawa, Kanata, Orleans, Nepean, and many nearby areas in Ontario.
+We serve Orleans, Nepean, Ottawa, and many nearby areas in Ontario.

 Signs of a settling foundation can be very subtle at first -- many homeowners can go months or even years before noticing a crack in their foundation.
 The long-term damage from foundation settlement, however, is ongoing and will lead to more severe foundation problems.